lainasm/terxels/README.md

 ## Okay, how do I use it then?

-The easiest way to learn is to simply look at the examples for a basic understanding, after that looking directly in the source code should hopefully not be too confusing.
+The easiest way to learn is to simply look at the examples for a basic understanding.
+After that, looking directly in the source code should hopefully not be too confusing.
 Here is a simple minimal example that shows how you could use terxel to visualize something programmatically:

 ```cpp
 #include "terxels.h"